FairRootGroup/FairMQ/fairmq/shmem/README.md

 For full option details, run with `-h`.

 The Monitor class can also be used independently from the supplied executable, allowing integration on any level.

+## Troubleshooting

+Bus Error (SIGBUS) can occur if the transport tries to access shared memory that is not accessible.
+One reason could be because the used memory in the segment exceeds the capacity or available memory of the shmem filesystem (capacity is by default set to half of RAM on Linux).